activeadmin/activeadmin/docs/12-arbre-components.md

 end
 ```

+To maintain internationalization for the component, specify a resource to use for
+translations via the `i18n` named parameter.
+Unlike `index_as_table`, the
+translation resource cannot be automatically assumed for `table_for` components.

-the `column` method can take a title as its first argument and data
+The `column` method can take a title as its first argument and data
 (`:your_method`) as its second (or first if no title provided).
 Column also
 takes a block.